 We plant Sansevieria for its attractively patterned leaves (which stray awfully close to variegation, something you know my views on), its hardiness (it does come close to thriving on neglect) and its snickeringly humorous common name (Mother-in-law's Tongue).

 Here's another reason to grow it - a spectacular bunch of flowers.
-In February we had this species, Sansevieria metallica in flower in Melbourne's Royal Botanic Gardens Tropical Glasshouse.
+In February we had this species, Sansevieria kirkii var. pulchra* in flower in Melbourne's Royal Botanic Gardens Tropical Glasshouse.

 Mostly all you see of this plant is a couple of leaves variously blotched pale green or yellow.
 With age the discolouring fades.
-You can find a full description of the species from fan page of the Angiosperm Phylogeny Group III Asparagaceae subfamily Nolinoideae...
-They get their information from a 1915 review of the genus Sansevieria, published only 12 years after our species was first described and used.
+When I first wrote this blog I assumed the name on the plant label, Sansevieria metallica was correct and referred to the description of this species in a fan page of the Angiosperm Phylogeny Group III Asparagaceae subfamily Nolinoideae...
+They got their information from a 1915 review of the genus Sansevieria, published only 12 years after our species was first described and used.
 Yep, published scientific research published 99 years ago and still relevant.